 Although this may be tempting, the initial settlement offer may not truly compensate you for your injuries, especially over the long term.
 A Slidell personal injury lawyer from the Morris Bart law firm may be able to step in and take over negotiations for you.
 We can also investigate your case, gather evidence of your damages, and evaluate a settlement offer for fairness.
 If we believe you deserve more, we can negotiate or file a personal injury lawsuit.

 Qualifications of a Personal Injury Case

-You just need to be able to show that the other party acted in a negligent manner, resulting in your injuries.
-In a case like this, the negligence does not have to involve a purposeful act to qualify.
-You only have to show that the other party should have taken a different action to create a scenario in which you did not suffer an injury.
+You must show that the other party acted negligently, resulting in your injuries.
+In a case like this, negligence does not have to involve a purposeful act to qualify.
+You only have to show that the other party should have taken different actions to create a scenario in which you did not suffer an injury.

 Types of Personal Injury Cases

 Some of the more common occurrences that could end up as personal injury lawsuits include:

 - DWI and DUI accidents

 - Offshore accidents